 Long Live Hemp

 Hemp is thus immensely versatile.
 Hemp has taken up an important place in daily life which often goes unnoticed.
 As far as supplements are concerned, we will see a large expansion of products in the near future.
-More variety in forms like confectionery, products for pets and hemp seed oil with CBD for example.
+More variety in forms like confectionery, products for pets and for example.
 Besides those, we are also seeing products with an emphasis on other cannabinoids.
 Thus we saw the introduction of CBG oil; a fine oil from Medihemp which contains in particular the natural substance cannabigerol (CBG) from organic hemp.
 Hemp is being used more and more!